 Not only does Richard appreciate and enjoy drinking these types of wines – but they are also made as a nod to his own heritage.
 His grandfather was raised in Odessa (on the coast of the Black Sea) – a region where these wines were very well known.

-Mendelson made vintage wines up until 2001 for both of these varietals but in more recent years has released a non vintage wine – simply called the Reserve Lot One.
+Mendelson made vintage wines up until 2001 for both of these varieties but in more recent years has released a non vintage wine – simply called the Reserve Lot One.

 The Reserve Lot One Pinot Gris contains wine spanning a number of vintages dating back to the original 1994 barrels.
 It initially shows a diversity of dessert like aromas including burnt caramel, toffee and as it breathes riper stone fruit aromatics come forth including apricot and peach.
 An orange rind characteristic shows on the bouquet but not on the palate.
 A delicious combination of layered flavors combined with sugar, alcohol and acidity make this a memorable wine.
 A creaminess, silkiness or velvet like quality is immediately noticeable across the palate.
 The wine is fresh on the finish with flavors that last for some time – it begs for another sip.